Leucocoprinus birnbaumii: Sclerotia

-One feature of Leucocoprinus birnbaumii which isn't often described but is frequently visible are the sclerotia amongst the mycelium on the surface of the soil, which is an unusual trait amongst members of the Agaricales.
+One feature of L. birnbaumii which is frequently visible are the sclerotia amongst the mycelium on the surface of the soil, which is an unusual trait amongst members of the Agaricales.
+The Italian mycologist Oreste Mattirolo described sclerotia in Lepiota flos-sulphuris in 1917 as well as in a species which he described as Lepiota incerta.
+In 1948 by the Czech mycologist Karel Cejp reclassified these species as Leucocoprinus flos-sulphuris and Leucocoprinus flos-sulphuris var. incerta, with both now regarded as synonyms of L. birnbaumii.
+Cejp also cites an earlier description of the sclerotia by the German mycologist Paul Christoph Hennings in 1898 who noted sclerotia in the hothouses of Heinrich Hildmann's cacti gardens in Birkenwerder.
+However due to the confusion in the early taxonomy of Leucocoprinus species Hennings describes them as belonging to L. cepaestipes, despite describing the mushrooms as golden yellow.
+Hennings describes the sclerotia as small (barely 1mm), light yellow and felt-like, with them covering entire areas of plant pots and beds.
+Hennings concludes that the species was likely introduced from South America citing specimens of sclerotia in the Berlin herbarium that were collected from Guadeloupe.
+Hennings compares them to Sclerotium mycetospora, which was described in 1822 by Elias Magnus Fries as being like mustard seeds which were white, furry and spread gregariously amongst the bark in a hothouse where they appeared to favour the light.

 Typically sclerotia are most often discussed in the context of truffles or in the challenges faced by attempts at morel cultivation so are usually associated with large, hardened masses growing under the ground.
 The sclerotia in L. birnbaumii however are tiny (500-820 μm) hard, elliptical masses on top of the soil amongst the fibrous mycelium which have been described as whitish-beige or pale yellowish white.
 These have been shown to be genetically identical to the developed mushroom and have previously been cultured to produce mushrooms by introducing them to a substrate of sterilised wheat chaff before introducing the subsequently developed mycelium to a sand, peat, soil and sphagnum moss mix to ultimately fruit.
 Whilst L. birnbaumii itself is harmless to plants the sclerotia can have economic impacts on the production and sale of Orchids which often have transparent root pots where the sclerotia can collect.
 Their presence in these containers can reduce the aesthetic value of the plants and have impacts on the water retention of the substrate.
-Previous studies have noted an apparent propensity for L. birnbaumii to grow amongst Orchids.
+Previous studies have noted an apparent propensity for L. birnbaumii to grow amongst orchids.